LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/http/http-requests.rst

    Request Body

-The strurcture has these componenets:
+The structure has these components:

 .. index::
    single: HTTP; request method